Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 For any beekeeper - but particularly the new beekeeper, with no historical frame of reference - the ability to contrast-and-compare is one of the most important of opportunities and this experience simply isn't available with a single hive.

 By the way, there is no golden rule that says you have to stick to one type of beehive.
 But we strongly would recommend you do just that.
-Initially, you will be learning at a rapid pace and learning about your bees should, initially, take priority over the relatively minor benefits of understanding different types of hive.
+Initially, you will be learning at a rapid pace and learning about your bees should, initially, take priority over the relatively minor benefits of understanding different types of hives.

 Few beekeepers are directly affected by this, but do check out if there are any legislative constraints proactively, just to be sure.
 What to check and where to check will differ from location to location but it's pretty easy to do a web search and find out.
 If you have any beekeepers nearby then they will point you in the right direction.